Angina vs. Heart Attack: 5 Similarities and Differences

 2. Similarity: Causes

 The cause of angina and heart attacks can be similar as well.
-Angina and heart attacks can be due to blockage of the heart vessels due to increased cholesterol levels or blood clots, which cause physical blockage or high blood pressure that leads to muscle thickening, leading to narrowing of the blood vessel cavity.
+Angina and heart attacks can be due to blockage of the heart vessels due to increased cholesterol levels or blood clots, which cause physical blockage or high blood pressure that leads to muscle thickening, leading to the narrowing of the blood vessel cavity.

 3. Similarity: Risk Factors